 The foreskin protects the head of the penis throughout life from contamination, friction, drying, and injury.
-It is an integral, natural part of the penis, & not ‘extra’ part of the penis.
+It is an integral, natural part of the penis, & not an ‘extra’ part of the penis.
 The foreskin enhances sexual pleasure.
 It is supplied with specialized nerves that are important to natural sexual function and experiencing the full range of sexual sensations.”
 The foreskin also increases sexual pleasure by sliding up and down on the shaft, stimulating the glans by alternately covering and exposing it.
 This can occur during masturbation or intercourse.
 The foreskin provides sufficient skin length to accommodate penis growth and allows for comfortable erections.

 CARE OF THE FORESKIN

 The foreskin requires no special care during infancy.
 It should be left alone.
 Attempts to forcibly retract it are painful, often injure the foreskin, and can lead to scarring.
-The foreskin can be retracted while bathing, and the inner-surface of the foreskin will usually be visible and can be cleaned with water along with the rest of the body.
+The foreskin can be retracted while bathing, and the inner surface of the foreskin will usually be visible and can be cleaned with water along with the rest of the body.

-IS A CIRCUMCISION SAFE ?
+IS A CIRCUMCISION SAFE?

 Circumcision is generally a safe surgical procedure if performed by a qualified surgeon under strict aseptic conditions.

-IS CIRCUMCISION NECESSARY ?
+IS CIRCUMCISION NECESSARY?

-Parents should talk with their doctor about the benefits and risks of the procedure before making a decision regarding circumcision of a male child.
+Parents should talk with their doctor about the benefits and risks of the procedure before making a decision regarding the circumcision of a male child.
 Other factors, such as your culture, religion, and personal preference, will also be involved in your decision.
 Ask Online Sexologist Near Me& get sexual problems resolved.